 How have the personal profiles of students evolved over the duration of the current course?

 - What cultural differences have you detected and how have these been treated, as challenges or as opportunities?

 - How has the epistemological profile of your cohorts changed over time?

 - What impact is digitalisation having on your student profiles?

 - What impact might automation have on your student profiles?

 - What impact is globalisation having on your student profiles?

-- How the discipline has evolved since the course was designed and how might it evolve over five or ten years in the future?
+- How has the discipline has evolved since the course was designed and how might it evolve over the next five or ten years?

 I hope you will find this page helpful as you consider who you are designing your course for.